 Russia boasts some excellent doctors and specialists, although facilities in state hospitals are often substandard and waiting times can be very long.
 You can usually make an appointment by calling your clinic, and appointments are available both in the daytime and in the evening in some cases.

 You can choose which family doctor (vratch) you register with, although if you’re using a state healthcare scheme, you’ll need to ensure your doctor is contracted to provide state healthcare.
-When you register with the doctor (and later when you visit), you should provide proof of your health insurance cover.
+When you register with the doctor (and later when you visit), you should provide proof of your Russian health insurance.

-Some health centres (polyklinika) in Moscow are associated with hospitals in Moscow, and employ both GPs and specialists.
+Some health centers (polyklinika) in Russia are associated with hospitals, and employ both GPs and specialists.
 As in many other countries, a family doctor can refer you for further treatment, or provide you with a prescription allowing you to pick up medicine at a Russian pharmacy.

 As a foreign citizen, when visiting your family doctor, it makes sense to always have phone numbers for your insurer, the clinic, and your embassy in case something goes wrong.
 If you require the assistance of an English-speaking family doctor, read Expatica’s guide on how to find English-speaking doctors abroad.